Hexworks/zircon/zircon.core/packages.md

 # Package org.hexworks.zircon.api

 This package contains the public *API* of Zircon.
+You can use anything you find here, but note that classes and methods annotated with `@Beta` are considered a preliminary implementation, and their API might change in the future.

 # Package org.hexworks.zircon.api.animation